WebDevJasonCameron/TheWizardsBag_Java_Version_Archiving/LOG.md

 # Log

+Let's figure out how the CLI should function.
+A main menu should ask the user what they would like to do.
+1. Search for an Item or Spell.
+This is one branch.
+If they choose to search for 1.A Item or 1.B spell, we should then ask them how they want to search the Item or Spell: (1) name, or some searchable attribute (2...3).
+After they find the Spell or Item, we may ask them if they want to edit it or copy and edit the existing one to make it their own.
+I don't think it is smart to try to remove a spell since it may be tied to items later.

+Although this function might be doable if we run a query for all items and then remove it from those records.
+This also means that if this is done then we potentially will need to re-add a spell for those items, and we won't know what items need a spell added to them.
+With that thought, I think it is probably best to just not remove a spell at this point.
+One other thing we can do is show the user how removing the spell will affect all the different items.
+This can be given to the user as a confirmation box.
+For example, a box of text can "show a WARNING, that removing a spell will affect item 111, item 222, item 333, etc." and if they still want to remove the spell they will need to confirm.
+However, I think we can do this from the main menu's branch of removing something.

+The main menu should include whether the user wants to edit, delete, or add an Item or Spell.
+These will also spawn their own branches or options.
+Additionally, one may need to create a spell that is associated with an item if the spell doesn't already exist.
+I should look into the attributes of each and draw out a user flow chart of how each menu branch will need to be worked out within the CLI.

+I find it interesting that CLI will need to get the user to make decisions as a flow due to its nature.
+However, when we use a GUI, the user can kind of bypass all these flows because the user can select multiple choices prior to call an execution.
+And yet, I expect the program will still need to follow the CLI flow to function properly.
+That's why I think working out this CLI flow should be done right now (especially when I'm trying to feel out the application's development rather than just "knowing").

+---

 ## 2024 08 24

 Alright.
 I have a python tool that needs to be built for work.
 After that is done, I'll come back to this.
 Should take about a week.
 Fingers crossed!